 They will steal Grandma’s jewelry to sell for drugs.

 And, like any untreated disease, their addiction will run a predictable course: heart disease, diabetes, even overdose.
-If left untreated, this disease of addiction will be dangerous or deadly.

 4. They become Obsessed